Eight Tigers: Policies and reforms

 After the failed 1506 petition to remove the Eight Tigers from power, Liu Jin began removing anyone opposed to him.
-In March 1507, he issued an edict that made he and the other Eight Tigers equal in rank and authority to the highest provincial officials, as well as the right to investigate any administrative or judicial matter.
+In March 1507, he issued an edict that made him and the other Eight Tigers equal in rank and authority to the highest provincial officials, as well as the right to investigate any administrative or judicial matter.
 All official documents had to be approved by him first before they could be sent to the ministries or grand secretariat.
 He also broke custom by sentencing officials to punishment by cangue for minor offenses, namely, not acknowledging his authority, which had previously never been used on officials, and only for serious crimes.
 Liu Jin had control of the imperial administration in both the capital and the provinces by the summer of 1507.

 The eunuchs were able to expand their roles within the palace to control the rest of the government structure.
 Many of these positions became available for the Eight Tigers after the governmental purge after the 1506 petition.
 For instance, the eunuch Director of Ceremonies usually controlled the Western or Eastern Depots, as well as the Embroidered-Uniform guard, who "exercised almost unlimited police and governmental authority", with a greatly feared prison.

 The Depots, which were intelligence and terror organizations, were run by the Eight Tigers.
 Qiu Ju ran the Eastern Depot, Gu Dayong ran the Western Depot, and Liu Jin ran the Inner Branch Depot.
 Many suspects, including Imperial Ministers, censors, soldiers, and civilians, were arrested, beaten heavily, and sometimes killed.
 The Inner Branch Depot's embroidered-uniform guards conducted much of the beating and torture.
 Those arrested number in the several thousands.
 The Western and Inner Branch Depots were shut down after Liu Jin's arrest for extortion, although the emperor remained fond of Gu Dayong and contemplated reopening the Western Depot.
 There was too much backlash, however, and it remained closed.
 The Eastern Depot, on the other hand, remained operational for the next few years, under different directors, until its disbandment after Emperor Zhengde's death.

 When he was in power, Liu Jin managed to drastically change government structure in the favor of him and his fellow eunuchs, but he was aiming for much more that was never realized.
 He wanted to create an empire where eunuchs were the superiors of every official in every branch of government, a scale which would have been unprecedented in Chinese history.
 Most of his radical reforms to this end are not known, because they were rigorously opposed by the civil officials and so were never implemented.